iobis/manual/darwincore.md

 If the record represents a nomenclatural type specimen, the term `typeStatus` can be used, e.g. for holotype, syntype, etc.

 In case of uncertain identifications, and the scientific name contains qualifiers such as _cf._, _?_ or _aff._, then this name should go in `identificationQualifier`, and `scientificName` should contain the name of the lowest possible taxon rank that refers to the most accurate identification.
-E.g. if the specimen was accurately identified down to genus level, but not species level, then the scientificName should contain the name of the genus, the scientificNameID should contain the LSID the genus and the identificationQualifier should contain the uncertain species name combined with _?_ or other qualifiers.
+E.g. if the specimen was accurately identified down to genus level, but not species level, then the scientificName should contain the name of the genus, the scientificNameID should contain the LSID the genus and the `identificationQualifier` should contain the uncertain species name combined with _?_ or other qualifiers.
+Below are two examples:

-Example:
+Example using `identificationQualifier`:

 ```
    scientificName   scientificNameAuthorship                          scientificNameID   taxonRank identificationQualifier